LONGITUDES

 Laura Mott (Senior Curator of Contemporary Art and Design) leading a tour of her curated exhibition ‘Landlord Colors: On Art, Economy, and Materiality’ at the Cranbrook Art Museum.
 Painting by Yoan Capote.

-September 20, 2019: Meanwhile in Copenhagen, the exhibition Rasmus Nilausen's solo exhibition ‘Bluetooth’ opened at Overgaden.
+September 20, 2019: Meanwhile in Copenhagen, Rasmus Nilausen's solo exhibition ‘Bluetooth’ opened at Overgaden.
 Institut for Samtidskunst, Copenhagen, for which Max contributed an essay.

 (↑↓) Views from Nilausen's exhibition at Overgarden, Copenhagen.
 Photos: Anders Sune Berg.